 Skip to main content

-Subject taster talks and workshops
+Subject taster workshops

-In line with our Widening Participation targets we prioritise workshops (live online & live in school) to state schools but will take expressions of interest from all schools.
-Please note that our recorded workshops are available to all.
 Please be aware that due to a limited budget we can only deliver live in school workshops to schools which are within two hours of the university by public transport.

 Browse our workshops and send a request for our online and in-school sessions below.